Long-VITA: Scaling Large Multi-modal Models to 1 Million Tokens with Leading Short-Context Accuracy: Experiments

 \subsection{Video Evaluation}

 \OurMethod models also show strong video understanding capabilities.
 Tab.~\ref{table_video_mme} compares different models with various frame numbers on Video-MME.
 In particular, the effectiveness of \OurMethod is further underscored by its performance on Video-MME.
 Specifically, \OurMethod-128K with $256$ frames exceeds all other models under the 20B parameters.
 It shows exceptional results, especially in tasks involving medium- to long-length videos, outperforming other fully open video models such as LLaVA-Video-7B-Qwen~\cite{LLaVA-Video} and LongVILA-7B~\cite{LongVILA}. \OurMethod-1M supports a maximum number of $4,096$ frames as input and achieves competitive performance.
 Note that \OurMethod is fully compatible with slow-fast~\cite{SF-LLaVA} and progressive pooling~\cite{progressive_pooling} strategies, which are train-free video representations to extend the visual context window.
-Meanwhile, we do not adjust the scale factor of rotary position embedding during the pre-training and fine-tuning stages; thus employing existing interpretation methods~\cite{PositionInterpolation,YaRN} can further achieve extrapolation during the inference phase.
-To further demonstrate the exceptional long- and short-context understanding capability of our method, we conduct experiments on benchmarks on LongVideoBench~\cite{LongVideoBench} and MVBench~\cite{MVBench} for long- and short-context video understanding tasks.
+Meanwhile, we do not adjust the scale factor of rotary position embedding during the pre-training and fine-tuning stages; thus, employing existing interpretation methods~\cite{PositionInterpolation,YaRN} can further achieve extrapolation during the inference phase.
+To further demonstrate the exceptional long- and short-context understanding capability of our method, we perform benchmark experiments on LongVideoBench~\cite{LongVideoBench} and MVBench~\cite{MVBench} for long- and short-context video understanding tasks.
 The results are shown in Tab.~\ref{table_open_compass_video}, highlighting our model's efficacy across varying temporal lengths.
 The \OurMethod-128K model is remarkably capable of understanding long-form video content.
 Specifically, our \OurMethod-128K model surpasses all existing $7$B to $20$B model series on LongVideoBench.
-Furthermore, the \OurMethod-1M model showcases strong performance across video understanding of $64$ to $4,096$ frames.
+Furthermore, the \OurMethod-1M model displays strong performance in video understanding of $64$ to $4,096$ frames.
 Remarkably, despite achieving these impressive results, \OurMethod is only learned from open-source data compared to other models.
-These results reflect a significant advancement in the efforts of the research community to close the performance gap with commercial models.
+These results reflect a significant advancement in the research community's efforts to close the performance gap with commercial models.